When life is out of control what we focus on makes all the difference.

 As you know my background is in counseling and life coaching.
-What I like to tell clients and to for myself is go through the Circle of Control.
+I like to direct clients and myself to the Circle of Control.
 I often have to go through this Circle of Control in my head to remind myself of truth.
 I especially have to do this at night when I wake up overwhelmed with life.

 You see one of our biggest fears as human beings and maybe even more as mothers is when things are out of our control.
 When we can’t make things better.
 When we can’t fix things or make them right.

 So I’m going to shoot straight with you–In motherhood, there will always be things out of your control, things you can’t make better, fix or make right and it will tear your heart apart as you come to terms with it.
 I know it sounds so basic but yet it’s so hard to grasp.

 Here’s another vital point I don’t want you to miss– God holds all things together.
 “He holds all things together.”
 (Col. 1:17) And He has equipped you with every good thing to do His will.
 Hebrews 13:21

 The devil would love it if we focus on what is out of our control because when we camp out there we feel defeated and are much more open to believing his lies.

 We move forward constantly reminding ourselves of regardless how things turn out that God is good.
 “And we know that in all things God works for the good of those who love him, who have been called according to his purpose.”
 Romans 8:28